-Bob has no other capital gains or capital losses for the income year.
+Bob has no other capital gains or capital losses for 2017-18.

 Bob follows these steps to work out the amounts to write on his tax return.

 As Bob has a capital gain which the fund reduced by 50% under the discount method (\$100), he includes the grossed-up amount (\$200) in his total current year capital gains.